 We aim to treat everyone with respect and value their differences.
-We do this by providing excellent customer service, in which everyone’s quality of life is considered is great importance.

 Equality and Diversity Working Group

 Our Equality and Diversity Working Group is made up of both customers and staff, who meet up to six times a year.
 The Group oversees Paradigm's approach to equality and diversity and supports staff and residents in recognising and valuing the diversity of our communities.

 Sometimes people belong to a religion because they are born into it.
 Others follow a faith because they have chosen its ideals and ways of life.
 We should not make assumptions about a person’s religion, or if indeed they have one, from their ethnic background.